Hackprakas/Git-custom-function/README.md

    **Process**:
    - Adds the specified users to the repository’s team or collaborators.
+   - It should be github username and not github user email.

 ### 10. **`pull`**
    Pulls the latest changes from the current branch in the remote repository.